 The Unit for Laboratory Animal Medicine (ULAM) provides guidance and services to researchers using animals at the University of Michigan.
 ULAM is seeking individuals to join our team who are committed to the compassionate care of animals.
 Successful candidates will be motivated, energetic, enthusiastic, and appreciate working in a team environment collaborating in the pursuit of knowledge at one of the world’s leading research universities.

 Provide for the daily care and handling of laboratory animals, mainly rodents.
+Specifically, the position involves the management of rodent breeding colonies for Primary Investigators, which includes record keeping, ear tagging/tailing, setting up/retiring breeding cages, e-mail correspondence with PI/lab personnel and other specialized lab requests.
 Identify clinical and behavioral signs of illness in animals and report accordingly.
 Understand and follow all Standard Operating Procedures (SOPs) and Quality Assurance Standards.
 Assist animal care supervisor with administrative and other tasks that will require additional training and a high skill level.

 This position is considered critical staff under University Reduced Operations definition and an annual influenza vaccination or proof of exemption may be required.